flutter/engine/impeller/docs/read_frame_captures.md

 You will only have to do this once per engine variant.
 The search paths will remain the same as you rebuild the engine and the `.metallibsym` files contain the UUID of the shader library.
-So Xcode won't attempt to resolve shaders sources in an outdate `.metallibsym` file.
+So Xcode won't attempt to resolve shaders sources in an outdated `.metallibsym` file.

 You may however also run into Xcode complaining about "Invalid UUID" errors.
 This is instead of the "No Source" errors as shown in the dialog above.